khaliqgant/finance-app/elasticsearch/README.md

 and a good bit of code structure and logic was taken from there
 * The [Tornado library](https://github.com/tornadoweb/tornado/) is used pretty heavily to parse command line arguments and for making and constructing HTTP requests
+* At first glance it might seem like overkill to to use elasticsearch to run some simple mathematical analysis on my personal financial data, and I agree.
+However, my plan is to use this ES set up for more than just financial data later and use it for other data coming from different APIS (fitbit, lastfm, foursquare etc) and just extend this setup for those APIS

 ## Usage
 * To get started you need to spin up an ES Vagrant box.